danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 RIOT should provide out-of-the-box support for devices with ~10 KiB of available RAM and ~100 KiB of ROM.
-It should be just as possible to address real use cases involving even smaller devices, starting at ~2 KiB of RAM and ~10 KiB of ROM, with manual optimizations and specialised modules.
-Users should be given the choice of what they want to spend their memory on.
+It should be just as possible to address real use cases involving even smaller devices, starting at ~2 KiB of RAM and ~10 KiB of ROM, via manual configuration, and via modules which prioritize memory efficiency in their design without of course departing from any specifications that are used to describe the module.

 #### Constrained networking